aoyagiis/aoyagiis/README.md

 - mainly he/him prns
 - if i'm afk on pt (like usual,,,) feel free to whisp me something!
 - i also have a cbox but i check it less frequently than i should !? so feel free to whisp if you sent smth important
-- please read rentry !! <3
+- please read rentry !! <3 ...should probably mention that i frequently update it with minor things so if you see anything new... yeah. im insane.